How to Be More Resolute

 - keep a project moving forward, even when there is ambiguity

-Calling upon the resolute mindset when appropriate has benefits for people of different DiSC® styles.
+Calling upon the resolute mindset when appropriate has benefits for people of different DiSC styles.

-If you are an i style or S style, you may be tempted to yield to others in tense situations.
+If you have an i style or S style, you may be tempted to yield to others in tense situations.
 You do this even if you know you’re right, or you feel strongly about an issue.
 Your instincts are telling you that backing down will help maintain relationships or restore harmony.

 But your views matter as much as anyone else’s.
 You owe it to your ideas and beliefs to speak up, even if it is uncomfortable for you.